Table of Contents

 - Kidney pain can be on the left, right, or both sides.

-- Causes of kidney pain are diagnosed with the patient's history and physical examination, and lab tests including blood, pregnancy, and urine tests.
+- Causes of kidney pain are diagnosed with the patient's history, physical examination, and lab tests, including blood, pregnancy, and urine tests.
 A CT scan or MRI of the abdomen and pelvis may be ordered.

 - Kidney pain can be prevented by avoiding those situations that are the underlying causes of kidney infection and/or damage.